Do Chow Chows Shed? Analysis of a Double-Coated Dog

 Long-Haired Chow Chow

-More properly referred to as the rough-coated Chow Chow, the long-haired typed has medium-long fur.
-The outer coat is comprised of straight hair that stands off slightly from the body, contributing to the dog’s poofy or fluffy look.
+More appropriately referred to as the rough-coated Chow Chow, the long-haired typed has medium-long fur.
+The outer coat comprises straight hair that stands off slightly from the body, contributing to the dog’s poofy or fluffy look.

 Chows have a prominent ruff around the neck that frames the face, giving them their famed lion appearance.